 Food that is cooked in our deep fryers will come in contact with allergens such as wheat, dairy, fish, soy and others.
 If you have food allergies, it is best to avoid deep fried food due to the risk of cross contamination.
 If you are unsure if a food is deep fried, please ask to speak with a chef or manager.

 - For medical emergencies, dial 911 immediately.

-- If you believe your food allergy or special dietary consideration substantially limits one or more major life activities and may require a classroom accommodation, please contact the Center for Accessible Education at Center for Accessible Education at firstname.lastname@example.org or (310) 825-1501
+- If you believe your food allergy or special dietary consideration substantially limits one or more major life activities and may require a classroom accommodation, please contact the Center for Accessible Education at Center for Accessible Education at firstname.lastname@example.org or (310) 825-1501.

-- If you are a resident and have specific dietary restrictions or food allergies that you would like the staff of Dining Services to be aware of, please contact our registered dietitian at AsktheRD@ha.ucla.edu or (310) 206-3193.
+- If you are a resident and have specific dietary restrictions or food allergies that you would like the Housing-Dining staff to be aware of, please contact our registered dietitian at AsktheRD@ha.ucla.edu or (310) 206-3193.
 (Office) or (424) 535-4286 (Mobile).

 - The following hints can help you be proactive in self-managing a food allergy or special dietary condition:

 - Consult your physician or a registered dietitian on how to avoid unsafe foods.